dgutman/ADRCPathViewer/README.md

     git clone https://github.com/dgutman/ADRCPathViewer.git

-Create the flask environment for testing, if you with
+Create the flask environment for testing using [Anaconda](https://www.continuum.io/downloads) if you with

     conda create --name ADRCFlask jupyter flask